akasmikityma/Jockey_Game/frontend/README.md

               lets say there would be a button that lets u atleast click on 3 cards and then once there are 3 cards ..player sends the message >>

+              there would be a button clicking which  anew modal pops up ..and the player then clicks on the cards it has and those cards then enters to the modal

+next one hour> try to incorporate dnd on the cards in hands >>

+minor issues --> player clicking on the given_backs knows what he wants to get ..so dont open the modal rather add that card directly >>